Cart Discounts and Composable Commerce

 • Gift line item: A Cart Discount that adds a specific Product to the Cart after items are added to the Cart.

-You can find directions to create either Numeric or Gift line item Cart Discounts in the docs.
+You can find directions to create either Numeric or Gift line item Cart Discounts in the documentation.

 These limits do not apply to Cart Discounts attached to Discount Codes, which have separate limits.